felpower/Proof-of-Authority-BlockChain-Peer2Peer-Network/README.md

   transactions being added in the block are legitimate.
 - The first to mine a block wins!

-Verifying and adding a main.blockchain.Block into the Blockchain.
+Verifying and adding a main.blockchain.Block into the blockchain.

 - For verifying that a block is legitimate all nodes in the network participate in verifying a newly mined block.
 - After verifying the newly mined block is added into the blockchain on the consensus of the nodes.